numpy/numpy/doc/neps/nep-0040-legacy-datatype-impl.rst

 (i.e. without the ``allow_pickle=True`` keyword argument).

-The additional existence of masked arrays and especially masked datatypes within Pandas has the interesting implications of interoperability.
+The additional existence of masked arrays and especially masked datatypes within Pandas has interesting implications for interoperability.
 Since mask information is often stored separately, its handling requires support by the container (array) object.
 NumPy itself does not provide such support, and is not expected to add it in the foreseeable future.
-However, if in the interest of interoperability additions to the datatypes within NumPy are helpful, doing such additions could be an option even if they are not used by NumPy itself.
+However, if such additions to the datatypes within NumPy would improve interoperability they could be considered even if they are not used by NumPy itself.